Ian-J-S/Ian_Stewart_CSCI_411_Final/README.md

 ```

 #### Dockerfile
-I included a Dockerfile with the necessary dependencies it isn't needed but I thought it might
+I included a Dockerfile with the necessary dependencies.
+It isn't needed but I thought it might
 be more convenient.
 To build:
 ```
 docker build -t 411-final .